somoyetosin/phpAuth/README.md

 Usage

-Create database with users table or import the phplogin.sql file Add DB config params to server/config.php
+Create database with users table or import the phplogin.sql file Add database config params to server/config.php
 Open index.php and register a user
 App Info